lab1092/blender-manual_ja/manual/materials/properties/transparency.rst

 But not only that, at every point on a surface, some of the light can be reflected, or mirrored off the surface in various directions.
-This results in multiple rays needing to be calculated for each point (often referred to as a **tree of rays** [http://www.cs.unc.edu/~rademach/xroads-RT/RTarticle. html]).
+This results in multiple rays needing to be calculated for each point (often referred to as a `tree of rays <http://www.cs.unc.edu/~rademach/xroads-RT/RTarticle.html>`__).
 In each of the rendered images above there are 640×400=256 000 pixels.
 By increasing *Depth*, at least one tree of rays is added to each pixel.

 Be kind to your computer.
 Carefully placing objects in a scene to avoid overlapping